MPLLang/mpl-tutorial/04-trees/README.md

-Similar to the [previous section](../03-how-to-par/README.md), we use granularity control to ensure that the cost of `ForkJoin.par` is properly amortized.
+Similar to the [previous section](../03-how-to-par/README.md), we use granularity control to ensure that the cost of `ForkJoin.par` is amortized.
 Here, this is implemented by switching to `reduceSeq` below a size threshold `GRAIN`.
 The `reduceSeq` function is just a sequential version of the same algorithm; this will also be useful for experiments later, to check if our granularity control is working.